 Our economics graduates are prepared to meet the growing demand for economic and analytical skills (2020).

 Employers are looking for professionals that know how to interpret data and make logical conclusions.

 According to the Bureau of Labor Statistics (2021).
 This field is only expected to grow in the future.

 Our graduates are ready for what comes next

-Many of our economics graduates go on to use the analytical reasoning, critical thinking and writing skills gained from UNI's economics program to succeed in graduate school.
+Many of our economics graduates go on to use the analytical reasoning, critical thinking and writing skills gained from Wilson's economics program to succeed in graduate school.
 The students move on to law school or various public and health administration graduate programs.
 With economics, the possibilities are limitless.